-Austraclear has commenced work to develop a more comprehensive recovery plan in line with forthcoming CPSS-IOSCO guidance on recovery planning, expected to be published in late 2014 (see Section 3.6.1, Box B).
+Austraclear has commenced work to develop a more comprehensive recovery plan in line with forthcoming CPSS-IOSCO guidance on recovery planning, expected to be published in late 2014.
 As part of this process, ASX will consider whether there is a need for enhancements to the Austraclear Regulations to address non default-related losses in light of the forthcoming guidance.

-Standard 4: Credit risk
+Principle 4: Credit risk